-The base layer is in direct contact with the skin and serves to “wick” or transport moisture away from your skin and to the surface of this base layer where it can evaporate.
+The base layer of this clothing system is in direct contact with the skin and serves to “wick” or transport moisture away from your skin and to the surface of this base layer where it can evaporate.

 The thickness of this base layer is determined by temperature and level of activity.
 Seamless and flat-seamed clothing is less likely to rub against your other layers and the equipment you carry on your body.
-This layer should also fit snugly and not be constrictive.
+This layer should fit snugly and not restrict your body movements.

 Wool, on the other hand, can absorb up to 35% of its weight in moisture.
 It is warmer than synthetics and naturally odor-resistant, but it takes longer to dry and is more expensive.

-Synthetic base materials, absorb very little water and are quick to dry.
+Synthetic base materials, on the other hand, absorb very little water and are quick to dry.
 They stretch well and are easy to care for, but they will retain body odors when worn for extended periods of time.
 Many synthetic materials now have antimicrobial treatments that help to cut down on odors.

 The Middle Layer

-Middle layers are also made of natural and synthetic materials.
+These middle layers are also made of natural and synthetic materials.
 Polyester fleece is a good middle layer because it traps warm air and absorbs very little moisture.
-Polyester is heavier and bulkier than down, but it dries out quicker and will retain most of its insulating characteristics when wet.
+Polyester is heavier and bulkier than down, but it dries more quickly and will retain most of its insulating characteristics when wet.

 Another classic middle layer material is down.
 Down provides excellent warmth for its weight, however it loses most of its insulation value when wet and it is also slow to dry.
-When kept dry, it has very little competition.
+When kept dry, however, down has very little competition.

 The Outer Layer